ab-elhaddad/Hosting-A-Fullstack-Application/README.md

 # Hosting a Fulll-Stack Application (Udagram)
-## This is a documentation for the process of deploying a fullstack web application to AWS and configuring a CI/CD pipeline for the application using CircleCI.
+## This is a documentation for the process of deploying a fullstack web application on AWS and configuring a CI/CD pipeline for the application using CircleCI.
-- note: I have not uploaded the source code I used in this project because it is not mine and belongs to Udacity
+- **Note:** I have not uploaded the source code I used in this project as it is not mine and belongs to Udacity

 </br>